demisto/content-docs/docs/contributing/marketplace.md

 1. Contribute your content pack from Cortex XSOAR.
 For more information, see [Contribute a Content Pack](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.11/Cortex-XSOAR-Administrator-Guide/Content-Pack-Contributions).

 :::info
-If you want to contribute content to an existing pack, you will need to duplicate the content item in the XSOAR UI.
+If you want to contribute content to an existing pack, you need to duplicate the content item in the Cortex XSOAR UI.
 Make sure to leave the suffix `_copy` for the newly-duplicated item.
 :::

 2. After you contribute the content pack a message displays explaining that your contribution is ready for review, and includes a link to a form you need to fill in to complete your contribution.
 You will receive an email with a link to the form.